TEAMS AND PLAYERS

-All players must be listed on the team roster and have uniform numbers on file to be eligible.
-Exceptions are made should there be complications with league-provided jerseys.
+All players must be listed on the team roster to be eligible to take the field.

 Individual players may only play on one team in each division.
 However, players are free to join multiple divisions playing in different formats or different dates if available. (i.e. an individual cannot play on two coed division teams at the same time on Sundays, however the individual may join a Sunday coed division team and simultaneously join a different Sunday coed division team that plays at a different time.)

-During the regular season, if (and only if) a team shows up with less than seven (7) players (but more than the five (5) required to avoid forfeit), the team may pick up up to three (3) non-roster substitute (to a max of 8 players), if and only if the non-roster substitute is a registered player in the NYC Footy league and has signed a waiver.
+During the regular season, if (and only if) a team shows up with less than the default player format (e.g. seven (7) players in our 7v7 leagues) but more than the number required to avoid forfeit (e.g. five (5) players in our 7v7 leagues), the team may pick up up non-roster substitutes that provide up to one sub (e.g. up to three (3) players for a max of 8 players in our 7v7 leagues), if and only if the non-roster substitutes are registered players in the NYC Footy league and has signed a waiver.

 NYC Footy operates on an honor system.
 If a team uses non-roster players to field a team, they must notify the referee in advance.
 The opposing team may also appeal to the referee to confirm non-roster players are being used by their opponent.
-A one (1) goal penalty per non-roster substitute is applied to the offending team.
-For instance, if a team scores four (4) goals and used two non-roster substitutes, the final goal tally for that team is two (2) goals and not four (4).
+If the offending team uses non-roster players in a manner that does not abide by the above rules, the offending team is subject to forfeit.

 Non-Roster substitutes are prohibited from playoff and championship games.
 No exceptions.